vidarkongsli/www_kongsli_net/open_bekk_no/easy_els_installation_on_windows.md

 elssrv install
 elssrv start
 ```
-That's it.
 Now Elasticsearch should be accessible on http://localhost:9200.
 ### Install and configure Kibana
-Let's install Kibana, the web-based data visualization tool for Elasticsearch.
-This is just as simple as installing Elasticsearch itself:
+Kibana is a very nice tool for querying and visualizing data in Elasticsearch.
+It is a Javascript-based web application and the distribution is just the web application files that needs to be served by a web server.
+When I decided to use Scoop for Elasticsearch installation, there were no installation script for Kibana in Scoop.
+Luckily, it was very easy to add it as the Scoop source files and application lists are maintained on GitHub.
+With the new installation definition in place, here's how you install Kibana:
 ```posh
 sudo scoop install kibana --global
 ```